NoemiBuri/seminar/README.md

 p=x[3,:]

 ### 3. Define triangle
-In this section the mixing triangle gets defined.
+In this section the mixing triangle is defined.
 Therefore, the vector direction and magnitude of the triangle sides are calculated.
-The vector sides are named AB, BC and CA. For each triangle side the triangle height is assessed.
-Here as well the vector direction and magnitude are calculated.
-Whereas the triangle lengths are called ha, hb and hc.
-The point where the triangle height meets the opposite triangle side is called pha for the component A, phb for the componente B and phc for the component C. The vector direction of the triangle sides are named phaA, phbB and phcC.
-In *figure 2* you can see this step of the calculations for the component A.
+The vector sides are named AB, BC and CA. For each triangle side the triangle height is assessed, for which the vector direction and magnitude are calculated.
+The triangle lengths are called ha, hb and hc.
+The point where the triangle height meets the opposite triangle side is called pha for the component A, phb for the componente B and phc for the component C. The vector directions of the triangle sides are named phaA, phbB and phcC.
+In *Figure 2* you can see this step of the calculation for the component A.

 ![Screenshot](define_t.png)

-*figure 2 : triangle side ha and point pha*
+*Figure 2 : triangle side ha and point pha*

-To calculate the vecotr direction of the triangle sides the following formula is used:
+To calculate the vector direction of the triangle sides the following formula is used:

 ![Screenshot](vector_dir.JPG)